john-itcsolutions/cheirrs/README.md

      For now:
      1. Install microk8s on Host as above
      2. Add yourself to the microk8s group
-     3. Perform quick reset of terminal.
+     3. Perform quick reset of terminal, as follows

+`sudo snap install microk8s --classic --channel=1.20/stable`

+(Version 20 has better support for kubeflow)

+Next, you will need to add yourself to the microk8s group:

+`sudo usermod -aG microk8s $USER && newgrp microk8s`

+`sudo su - $USER`   (quick reset of terminal)

+On the Host, you'll need to install these snaps to get started:

+`sudo snap install juju --classic`

+`sudo snap install juju-wait --classic`

+`sudo snap install juju-helpers --classic`

      Then:

-`snap install juju --classic`

 `juju bootstrap microk8s <my-controller>`

-`juju add-model kubeflow`  (the dashboard requires the model name to be "kubeflow")
+`juju add-model kubeflow`  (the dashboard and other components require the model name to be "kubeflow")

 `juju deploy kubeflow-lite --trust`  - or full kubeflow